vgaldi/fw-lab/content/post/2023-01-09-APL-published/index.md

 +++
-title = "Our research highlight on new wireless architectures accepted in NSR" date = 2023-01-09 draft = false
+title = "Our paper on multiple short-pulsed metamaterials published in APL" date = 2023-01-09 draft = false